 The Ekiti State Government has stopped all transactions with Zenith Bank Plc, according to a circular from the office of the state Accountant General.

-This is as a result of fallout between the state Governor Ayo Fayose and the bank a few months ago when the private accountant of the governor was frozen.
+This is as a result of the fallout between the state Governor Ayo Fayose and the bank a few months ago when the private accountant of the governor was frozen.

 The bank had frozen the account of the governor on the order of the Economic and Financial Crimes Commission, EFCC on May 24.